aaronfay/aaronfay-blog/articles/setuptools-pip-custom-python-index.markdown

  * it's not clear later on how to break things out because it's not clear what projects are using what parts of the library,
  * the library with all theses different pieces of functionality [breaks the rule of single responsibility][6].

-Back to the [node.js philosophy][1], if you've ever used [npm][2] before, you know that there are [tons and tons of modules][3] available for node (as an interesting sidenode, npmjs module counts are growing by 94 modules/day at the time of writing [link][3])http://substack.net/how_I_write_modules.
+Back to the [node.js philosophy][1], if you've ever used [npm][2] before, you know that there are [tons and tons of modules][3] available for node (as an interesting sidenode, npmjs module counts are growing by 94 modules/day at the time of writing [[link][3]]).
 The recommended approach is to keep modules small, and publish them independently so they can be used explicitly across applications.
-[James Halliday (substack) writes about this approach on his blog][4].
+[James Halliday writes about this approach on his blog][4].

 Back to Python
 ---